Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 ## Making a swap offer

-Let's say that Bob wants to use the mool-to-simolean Autoswap to sell 2 moola for simolean.
-First he checks the price using the publicFacet:
+Let's say that Bob wants to use the moola-to-simolean Autoswap to sell 2 moola for simolean.
+First he uses the `publicFacet` to check the price:

 ```js
 const simoleanAmounts = E(publicFacet).getInputPrice(moola(2), simoleanBrand);